thoughtbot/guides/style/ruby/README.md

 * Prefer `if` over `unless`.
 * Use `_` for unused block parameters.
 * Prefix unused variables or parameters with underscore (`_`).
+* Use a leading underscore when defining instance variables for memoization.
 * Use `%{}` for single-line strings needing interpolation and double-quotes.
 * Use `{...}` for single-line blocks.
 Use `do..end` for multi-line blocks.
 * Use `?` suffix for predicate methods.